pyexcel/pyexcel-ods/README.rst

     data = to_array(reader)
     print json.dumps(data)

-Writing to a ods file
+Writing to an ods file
 ----------------------

 Here is the sample code::